Reasno/blog/content/posts/when-do-we-need-php.md

 But still, I think the flexibility of PHP still matters in some use cases today.
 It will shine if you are starting a startup.
 PHP frameworks are mature and easy to master, which means:

 # When your business grows it is easy to hire new developers.
-# Opensource templates for PHP is all over the place.
+# Opensource templates for PHP are all over the place.
 # Very few traps you can go in.

 In short, use PHP, when the development velocity weights more than future maintainability.
 And this is a compliment.
 You do know nine out of ten start-ups failed, don't you?